lynn-w-b/egg-hunt-repository/README.md

 Egg Hunt

 ## Description
 A game of chance for one player.
-Can you collect 5 eggs before the time runs out?
+Can you collect 15 eggs before the time runs out?
 60 cards are displayed with images of either a whole egg, a broken egg, a basket or a hen on one side and a generic back.
 The player flips a card, selecting it by clicking on it.
-If it is an egg, one point is added to his egg counter.
+If it is an egg, the egg card remains on the board.
+If the player finds a basket card, one point for each egg card displayed on the board is added to his egg counter.
+If the player finds a chicken card, all egg cards displayed on the board are removed.
 If it is a broken egg, one point is taken away from his egg counter.
-The player has 60 seconds to get 5 eggs in his egg counter.
+The player has 60 seconds to get 15 eggs in his egg counter.

 ## MVP (DOM - CANVAS)
 On each turn a player turns over a card.
-Once the player reaches 5 eggs or the countdown reaches 0, the game is over.
-The player either wins if he has collected 5 eggs or loses if not.
+Once the player reaches 15 eggs or the countdown reaches 0, the game is over.
+The player either wins if he has collected 15 eggs or loses if not.

 ## Backlog
-- Remove cards from board once have been turned over.
-- Basket cards - egg cards can only be collected if a basket card is overturned.
-Egg cards stay overturned and are not counted until this happens.
-- Chicken cards - collect all overturned egg cards if clicked.
-They are removed from board.
 - Introduce two players to game - game is over once all cards have been overturned.
 Winner is player who has collected most eggs.

 ## Data structure
 splash.html/game.html/winner.html/loser.html

 style.css

+start.js/splash.js/loser.js/winner.js
+- plays music
+-start/restart buttons

 index.js
 - array of card objects